MarloScott/cs704_Group4/README.md

 origin.png -loaded on line 67. room.gif -loaded on line 65.
 robot.png  -loaded on line 66. node.png   -loaded on line 68.

-The created image is stored to a file specified on "line 113" and is loaded for display on line 42.
+The created image is stored to a file specified on "line 113" and is loaded for display on "line 42".
-The positions are logged into the history.txt file, location specified on line 237 Sorry about having to specify all the paths but I've run out of time to simplify it -James
+The positions are logged into the history.txt file, location specified on "line 237"

+Sorry about having to specify all the paths but I've run out of time to simplify it -James

 ## Testing guide